huaminghuangtw/Evergreen-Notes/Permanent-Notes/Life is shorter than you think.md

 # [Live Like It's The Last Time](https://www.sahilbloom.com/newsletter/live-like-its-the-last-time)

-You won't know when it's the last time.
+You won’t know when it’s the last time.
 But you can live like it is.

 ---